grafana/grafana/docs/README.md

 This will rebuild the docs docker image.

-To be able to use the image you have to quit  (CTRL-C) the `make watch` command (that you run in the same directory as this README).
-Then simply rerun `make watch`, it will restart the docs server but now with access to your image.
+To be able to use your image(s) you have to quit  (CTRL-C) the `make watch` command (that you run in the same directory as this README).
+Then simply rerun `make watch`, it will restart the docs server but now with access to your image(s).

 ### Editing content